 Understanding how to optimize brain performance will give kids the competitive advantage they need to play the sport longer.

-Integrating the insights of high school students, experts, and stakeholders across the country, we have conducted an in-depth environmental scan on sports injury culture.
+Integrating the insights of high school students, experts, and stakeholders across the country, TeachAids has conducted an in-depth environmental scan on sports injury culture.
 These formative assessments will directly inform the educational suite.
-As a part of our iterative design process, leading researchers and scientists at Stanford University will utilize rigorous quantitative metrics to assess the efficacy of components for this curriculum.
+As a part of their iterative design process, leading researchers and scientists at Stanford University will utilize rigorous quantitative metrics to assess the efficacy of the curriculum’s components.

 While conducting research over the past year, youth have voiced their strong desire to learn through cutting-edge technologies.
-In collaboration with Stanford University researchers and Silicon Valley innovators, we are exploring the untapped potential of learning through Virtual Reality.
-This research will enable us to understand how VR can strengthen empathy and enrich the learning for our youth.
+In collaboration with Stanford University researchers and Silicon Valley innovators, TeachAids is exploring the potential of learning through Virtual Reality.
+This research will enable them to understand how VR can strengthen empathy and enrich learning for youth.

 Power of Persuasion